NexwayGroup/grunt-sass-bootstrapper/README.md

 # grunt-sass-bootstrapper

-> Resolves dependency for SASS files and creates bootstrap file

 This module creates files (so-called bootstrap file) containing references to all files of type SASS/SCSS found in the project.

 Also, take into account the dependencies that exist between them.
 Where the SASS style requires a different file to work, you can use the keyword "#requires" which properly prepare the output file.